In this tutorial, we learn how to install MySQL 8.0 on Ubuntu 16.04 (Xenial Xerus) from MySQL apt repository.

 Several references that you can read to learn more about MySQL 8.0:

-In this tutorial we learned how to install MySQL 8.0 on Ubuntu 16.04 from MySQL official apt repository.
+In this tutorial, we learn how to install MySQL 8.0 on Ubuntu 16.04 from MySQL official apt repository.

-We also learned securing our mysql installation my running
+We also learn securing our MySQL installation by running

 We test accessing MySQL using